 - water skiing

-Advise your insurer if you are going to take or buy high valued items on your trip.
-Many travel insurance policies contain sublimits on the value of items you can claim for (including electronics and jewellery).
+You need to tell your insurer if you are going to take, or are planning to buy, high-value items on your trip.
+Many travel insurance policies contain sub-limits on the value of items you can claim for (including electronics and jewellery).

 If you're unsure, ask your insurer what value or coverage limits your policy may have.